ACT WorkKeys Practice Test 2024 [UPDATED]

 3. Workplace Documents: This section tests your ability to comprehend and apply information from written documents, including memos, emails, and policies.

 Upon completion of the assessments, test-takers receive a score and, if eligible, a National Career Readiness Certificate (NCRC).
 The NCRC is a portable, evidence-based credential that certifies essential skills for workplace success.
-The certificate is available at four levels: Platinum, Gold, Silver, and Bronze, each representing different levels of proficiency in the assessed skill areas.
+The certificate is available at four levels: Platinum, Gold, Silver, and Bronze, each representing different proficiency levels in the assessed skill areas.

 Benefits of WorkKeys Tests